Bedford-Stuyvesant at a Glance

 One of Bed-Stuy's most iconic landmarks, this 300,000 SF commercial, cultural, and educational facility is also home to the renowned Billie Holiday Theatre.

 Stuyvesant Heights Historic District

-With 577 individual buildings built between 1870 and 1900, The Stuyvesant Heights Historic District encompasses 17 block of architecturally significant homes, row houses, churches and institutional structures.
+With 577 individual buildings built between 1870 and 1900, the Stuyvesant Heights Historic District encompasses 17 blocks of architecturally significant homes, row houses, churches, and institutional structures.